juniorsundarCasual/TGT/vault/volume-4.chapter-284.md

 "Special physiques and bloodlines seldom follow common sense," Josie supported.
 "Though the Universal Panacea Physique is admittedly one that makes the least sense.
 You can already guess the potential in this girl's body.
 As long as she believes she is impervious to anything that requires a passive response from the body, she can never be affected by it.
 She is immune to nearly all poisons, extreme temperatures, diseases and her healing faculties are dialled beyond a hundred - and this is all just to name a few."

 "How come I've never heard about anyone with a Universal Panacea Physique before?
-Given their potential, there should at least be one mage standing amongst the unparalleled experts with a similar physique?"
+Given their potential, there should at least be one mage standing amongst the unparalleled experts with a similar physique?
+And, how come it is activated for this girl?
+As I recollect, it takes advancing into the Foundation Establishment realm to do that."

+"The plague must have triggered something inside her prematurely.
+Physiques and bloodlines have been known to activate when the bearer experiences life-threatening situations or states of heightened emotions," Josie surmised.

-Josie revealed a pained expression as she glanced at Kili one last time.
+She then revealed a pained expression as she glanced at Kili one last time.

 "There is a reason why the physique is called the Universal Panacea," Josie hinted.
 Unfortunately, Jean wasn't quick enough on the uptake and wore a blank expression awaiting further explanation.